rchen333/nginx_proxy/README.md

 The [ngx\_http\_proxy\_connect\_module](https://github.com/chobits/ngx_http_proxy_connect_module)
 is solving this issue.
 If Nginx is compiled with that module, the proxying will work with SSL connections as well.

+*For the specific case, we will only  entertain the q=search term.*

 ## Docker Build